alan-kudelko/DrinkCreator6000/README.md

 - Doxygen for automatic code documentation
 - Firmware is being gradually refactored to comply with the MISRA C:2025 standard to improve code safety, readability, and long-term maintainability

+### 📚 Documentation
+The source code is fully documented using Doxygen, which generates up-to-date, browsable documentation from the annotated source files.
+The generated docs can be found in the docs/ directory and are updated as part of the build process.

 ---

 ## 🧠 Design Goals